-If you’re a social couple, there is always something going on during the warm weather months, so choosing winter increases the chances those you want to be there can be.
+If you’re a social couple, there is always something going on during the warm weather months, so choosing winter increases the chances that you want to be there.

 When it gets dark at 3:30pm, it’s easy to lose track of time during the reception and party until dawn.
 It’s an excuse to bring out the fairy lights and get imaginative with the decoration of your venue.
 Use candles, mood lighting and other creative ways of decorating your room and providing a lovely atmosphere for celebration.